-On the heels of Venice's opening-night film "Gravity" comes another dramatic tale of female isolation and empowerment in one of the most inhospitable environments imaginable.
-Adapted from Robyn Davidson's memoir of the same name, "Tracks" is a vastly engaging chronicle of the author's 1700-mile journey across the Australian Outback in 1977 with her dog Diggity, four ornery camels and infinite clouds of dust, beginning in Alice Springs and ending at the Indian Ocean.
+Adapted from Robyn Davidson's memoir of the same name, "Tracks" -- which bowed at Venice 2013 and hits theaters this weekend -- is a vastly engaging chronicle of the author's 1700-mile journey across the Australian Outback in 1977 with her dog Diggity, four ornery camels and infinite clouds of dust, beginning in Alice Springs and ending at the Indian Ocean.
 Along the way, she naturally encounters all manner of danger, from wild bull camels (Australia has 50,000 of the feral beasts roaming its interior) to her own physical and emotional limitations.

 Julia Roberts was one of many actresses attached to "Tracks" during its long, difficult journey to the big screen, but it's Mia Wasikowska who impressively rises to the challenge of portraying Davidson, an unremarkable 27-year-old who mostly remains an enigma throughout the story.
 She has baggage - her mother hanged herself when she was nine - but Davidson's reasons for making this extreme, solitary trek remain as vague and indeterminate as they likely were to her at the time.
 "People ask me and I say, 'Why not?'" says Wasikowska at the start.
 No need to go much deeper than that, and the film doesn't beyond outlining Davidson's unquenchable thirst for solitude.
 Curran (who also directed "The Painted Veil" and "Stone" although this is superior to both) keeps the psychoanalysis to a minimum, which some may find frustrating.